StringManolo/vulnerabilidades/README.md

 In this updated code, we use the ```htmlspecialchars``` function to filter out any HTML tags and special characters that could be used to inject malicious code.
 The ```ENT_QUOTES``` flag is used to ensure that both single and double quotes are properly escaped, and the ```'UTF-8'``` parameter specifies the character encoding to use.
 This helps prevent HTML injection and other types of code injection attacks.

+## cssi

+##### description
+CSSI or CSS Injection is a type of attack that involves injecting malicious CSS code into a website or web application.
+CSS is responsible for the layout and styling of a website.
+By injecting malicious CSS code, an attacker can modify the appearance and behavior of a website, potentially compromising the security and privacy of users.